-The thirty percent of the equity compensation award granted as TSR-based performance shares can be earned based on the TSR of the Company's stock compared to the TSR of a peer group over the performance period of March 23, 2017 to December 31, 2019.
+The 30% of the equity compensation award granted to Messrs.
+Swartz, Cooper and Waneka and Ms. Johnson as TSR-based performance shares can be earned based on the TSR of the Company's stock compared to the TSR of a peer group over the performance period of the equity award grant date, March 23, 2018, to December 31, 2020.
 We define TSR as the change in the fair market value, adjusted for dividends, of a company's common stock.
-The measurement of change in fair market value over the performance period is based on the average closing price of common stock for the 20 days preceding the grant date of March 23, 2017 and the 20 days preceding December 31, 2019.
-The target number of TSR-based performance shares was determined by dividing the amount of the equity compensation award allocated to TSR performance by the fair value of the grant calculated by a Monte Carlo simulation.
-The number of TSR-based performance shares earned can vary from zero to 200 percent of the target number of performance shares granted.
-The potential award levels are as follows (straight-line mathematical interpolation between 25th percentile and 50th percentile and between 50th percentile and 75th percentile):
+The measurement of change in fair market value over the performance period is based on the average closing price of common stock for the 20 days preceding the grant date, March 23, 2018, and the 20 days preceding December 31, 2020.
+The target number of TSR-based performance shares was determined by dividing the amount of the equity compensation award allocated to TSR performance by the fair value of the grant, which was based on a market metric and, therefore, is calculated utilizing a Monte Carlo simulation.
+The number of TSR-based performance shares earned can vary from zero to 200% of the target number of performance shares granted.
+The potential award levels are as follows (straight-line mathematical interpolation between 25th percentile and 50th percentile or between 50th percentile and 75th percentile):